Developing a comprehensive test strategy means never having to ask, “Where do we begin?”

 Test Plan vs Test Strategy with Outsourced QA

-With outsourced QA, your test strategy will determine whether you use internal infrastructure or an external service, integrated into the Agile approach.
-It will outline responsibilities, reporting structures and security requirements for all stakeholders.
+With outsourced QA, your test strategy will determine whether to use internal infrastructure or an external service, integrated into the Agile approach.
+It will help to outline responsibilities, reporting structures and security requirements for all stakeholders.

 The test plan, in this instance, will revolve around the specifics of the test schedule, communication between internal and offshore teams and the deliverables for each.

 The test plan becomes a practical expression of the test strategy and unlocks the value of the high-level decision to embrace external QA support.
 The test strategy will explain how to achieve the cost, time and resource benefits of outsourcing.
 The test plan delivers on that potential by implementing practices such as 24/7 offshore production, rapid production expansion and the use of domain expertise.